brigadecore/blog/content/2022-02-01-github-gateway-goes-ga.md

 statuses back to GitHub (through the
-[Checks API](https://docs.github.com/en/rest/reference/checks)) was the sole responsibility of the script author, and although libraries sprang up over time to help with this, it was never truly _easy_.
+[Checks API](https://docs.github.com/en/rest/reference/checks)) was the sole responsibility of the script author, and although libraries sprang up over time to help with this, it was never as seamless as we wished it were.
 Brigade v2's improved architecture has permitted the Brigade GitHub Gateway to include an event-monitoring component that automatically watches the status of all jobs associated with CI/CD-related events and reports their statuses back to GitHub.

 If you're interested in installing this gateway, check out the